gatsbyjs/gatsby/docs/blog/2018-10-12-uptick-docs-contributions-hacktoberfest/index.md

 ## Thanks and keep Hacktoberfesting with Gatsby

-It’s been incredible to see how many hard-working contributors have gotten PR’s merged this week for Gatsby.
+It’s been incredible to see how many hard-working contributors have gotten PR’s merged with us so far!
 Don't forget to check out [how to participate in Gatsby Hacktoberfest!](/blog/2018-10-09-hacktoberfest-kickoff/)

 And don’t forget to also read the [Docs Decision Tree RFC](https://github.com/gatsbyjs/rfcs/pull/14) and leave your comments before October 31st, when the commenting period will be closed.